Martchus/cpp-utilities/README.md

 * If thread local storage is not supported by your compiler/platform (might be the case on MacOS), you can disable making use of it via `ENABLE_THREAD_LOCAL=OFF`.
 * To disable use of `std::filesystem`, set `USE_STANDARD_FILESYSTEM=OFF`.
-Note that the Bash completion will not be able to suggest files and directories with `USE_STANDARD_FILESYSTEM=OFF`.
+Note that the Bash completion will not be able to suggest files and directories and the archiving utilities cannot be enabled with `USE_STANDARD_FILESYSTEM=OFF`.
 Note that this will only help with `c++utilities` itself.
 My other projects might use `std::filesystem` unconditionally.
 * To disable `NativeFileStream` (and make it just a regular `std::fstream`), set `USE_NATIVE_FILE_BUFFER=OFF`.
   Note that handling paths with non-ASCII characters will then cease to work on Windows.
 * The Qt-based applications support bundeling icon themes by specifying e.g.